alanmaizon/cosmic/README.md

    - **Sharing Options**: Provide social media sharing options, allowing users to share snapshots or interesting facts about planets directly from the app.

 ### 9. **Backend Enhancements**
-   - **Database Integration**: Consider integrating a database to store user preferences, quiz scores, or even dynamically fetched planetary data (e.g., from NASA APIs).
+   - **Database Integration**: Integrating a database to store user preferences, quiz scores, or even dynamically fetched planetary data (e.g., from NASA APIs).
    - **User Accounts**: Implement user accounts where users can save their progress, track their learning, and customize their experience.

 ### 10. **Performance Optimization**